All Episodes

 Please tell me where.

-Where I moved to Texas is the closest thing I could get.
+Where I moved to make his closest thing I can at least can't get aborted.

 You're right, but you're asking if the market itself can correct things.

-I'm not sure if that power is legitimate or if it's earned anymore.
+And I'm not sure if that power is legitimate or if it's earned anymore, you know, because I hate to say it.

-Because we are seeing that the it is too easy to manipulate us.
+Because we are seeing that it is too easy to manipulate us.

-We as a people are I would say more susceptible to manipulation than other countries you know where at least in say like communist China or North Korea or Iran, they know they're being manipulated.
+We as a people are, I would say, more susceptible to manipulation than other countries, where at least in, say, like communist China or North Korea or Iran, they know they're being manipulated.

 They've built their lives around this manipulation and they're okay with it.